scribd/Lucid/Documentation/CoreManagerContainer.md

 1. [`APIClient`](./Client.md): An interface to your network APIs
 2. [`CoreDataManager`](./CoreData.md): An interface to the `CoreData` stack.

-By default, core managers are using an `InMemoryStore` as a caching system in front of a `CoreDataStore`.
+By default, `CoreManagers` use an `InMemoryStore` as a caching system in front of a `CoreDataStore`.
 That's why it is required to set the `cacheLimit` to a reasonable value as it is the maximum amount of entities the `InMemoryStore` can contain per entity type.

 ## Default Store Configuration